 Local operators and which network your eSIM uses

 With a travel eSIM, you don't have to choose between them: the profile automatically connects to the available network with the best signal through roaming agreements.
-This is a real advantage compared to buying a local SIM from a single operator, because if one doesn't reach your beach well, the eSIM can rely on the other.
+This is a real advantage over buying a local SIM from a single operator, because if one doesn't reach your beach well, the eSIM can rely on the other.

 - Airtel Seychelles: extensive 4G coverage in Mahé and Praslin.